 Product - Continued emissions reductions through voluntary actions, alternative transportation options, and zero/low-emitting vehicles in the regional vehicle inventory.
+Continued activities related to EV Charging station planning.

 7.3.
 Planning & Environmental Processes Streamlining

 INCOG will work with ODOT, federal agencies, permitting agencies, and local governments to more closely coordinate the planning process with various environmental concerns using GIS and other methods as appropriate.
 Further, INCOG will work with ODOT, federal agencies, business and community organizations, and local governments to more closely coordinate the planning process with various community values and goals, land use plans, and development initiatives using GIS and other methods as appropriate.
 INCOG will engage all partners to further the USDOT initiative of Everyday Counts program.
 [INCOG]